stereobooster/restful-react/README.md

   /** The backend URL where the RESTful resources live. */
   base: string;
   /**
-   * The path that gets accumulated from each level of nesting
-   * taking the absolute and relative nature of each path into consideration */ parentPath?: string;
-  /**
    * A function to resolve data return from the backend, most typically
    * used when the backend response needs to be adapted in some way.
    */